ryco117/CryptoChat/README.md

--ip 192.168.1.70		//attempt to connect to 192.168.1.70 -p localhost:9050		//connect through proxy at localhost on port 9050 (tor default port number) -o newKeys				//produce "newKeys.pub" and "newKeys.priv" -sp peerKey.pub			//create the file "peerKey.pub" with the peer's public key -lk Keys				//load the keys from the files "Keys.pub" and "Keys.priv" -lp PeerKey.pub			//load the peer's public key from "PeerKey.pub" -bp 4321				//listen for connections on port 4321
+-ip 192.168.1.70		//attempt to connect to 192.168.1.70 -p localhost:9050		//connect through proxy at localhost on port 9050 (tor default port number) -o newKeys				//produce "newKeys.pub" and "newKeys.priv" -lk Keys				//load the keys from the files "Keys.pub" and "Keys.priv" -lp PeerKey.pub			//load the peer's public key from "PeerKey.pub" -bp 4321				//listen for connections on port 4321